openai/retro/docs/getting_started.rst

 This will copy all matching ROMs to their corresponding Gym Retro game integration directories.

 Your ROMs must be in the :ref:`supported-roms` list and must already have an integration.
 To add a ROM yourself, check out :ref:`game-integration`.

+Many ROMs should be available from the `No-Intro Collection on Archive.org <https://archive.org/details/No-Intro-Collection_2016-01-03_Fixed>`_ and the import script will search inside of zip files.